-There are two different types of Resource IDs that can be assigned to a PDR or RDRR;

-Pre-defined – A pre-defined resource is one that has been pre-modeled within a SubLAP by the CAISO using pre-identified nodes and pre-established distribution factors.

-Custom - A custom resource is one that is, upon request of the DRP, specifically modeled using customized DRP identified Pricing Node(s) within a SubLAP and customized distribution factors based on actual load curtailment across the Nodes.

-Registration versus Resource ID Relationship

-Both pre-defined and custom Resource IDs will have a 1:1 relationship with a current registration.

-More information on how to apply for a PDR or RDRR Resource ID using the Demand Response Registration System process can be found on the Demand Response User Guide at www.caiso.com.

-12.7 Using the Appropriate Systems for Meter Data Management
+Using the Appropriate Systems for Meter Data Management

-12.7.1 Meter Data Submission-Post ESDER2
+Meter Data Submission- Effective November 1, 2018

-With the implementation of EDSDER 2, Scheduling Coordinators must submit Demand Response Energy Measurement (DREM) into the Market Results Interface-Settlements system (MRI-S).
+Scheduling Coordinators are responsible for developing a baseline and calculating the performance for the demand response resources they represent.
+They must submit the performance as a Demand Response Energy Measurement (DREM) along with into the Market Results Interface-Settlements system (MRI-S).
 These submissions will be considered Settlement Quality Meter Data (SQMD).
 DREM represents performance of the resources in response to a schedule or dispatch and will be used for the market settlement calculation.
-Additionally, Proxy Demand Response Resources providing Ancillary Services must submit Load Meter Data into the MRI-S for the interval preceding, during, and following the Trading Interval(s) in which they were awarded Ancillary Services.
+Additionally, Proxy Demand Response Resources providing Ancillary Services must submit Load Meter Data into MRI-S for the interval preceding, during, and following the Trading Interval(s) in which they were awarded Ancillary Services.

 SQMD submitted into MRI-S must be submitted at a 5-minute granularity.
 This data is subject to the settlement timelines established in association with the settlement calendar.

-For monitoring, compliance and audit purposes Scheduling Coordinators must submit the Customer Load Baseline, as applicable, and the actual underlying consumption for all intervals.
+Additionally, for monitoring, compliance and audit purposes Scheduling Coordinators must submit the Customer Load Baseline, as applicable, and the actual underlying consumption for all intervals.
 This data will be submitted at an hourly granularity.
 The Scheduling Coordinator will submit ninety (90) days of data, working sequentially backwards from the from the Trading Day in which an event occurred.

 The DRP/SC shall determine a Demand Response event interval as beginning with a first interval of non-zero Total Expected Energy (TEE) and when the TEE returns to zero.
-These events can be viewed in the Customer Market Results Interface (CMRI)
+These events can be viewed in the Customer Market Results Interface (CMRI).

 DREM for PDRs and RDRRs will only be settled in intervals where their TEE is above zero.
 Scheduling Coordinators may not submit DREM in Settlement Intervals where the TEE did not exceed zero.
 Should DREM values be submitted for Settlement Intervals with no TEE, the Settlements System will not use the data.

-New Performance Measurement Types will be used to submit information to the CAISO.
-The following chart outlines the data requirements for each Performance Energy Methodology (PEM).
+New MRI-S Measurement Types will be used for submittal of additional monitoring meter data to the CAISO into the MRI-S. Effective 11/1/2018, the following table provides a summarized view of required meter data submittal measurement types, their required data granularity and summary of what each represents: